KDE/ghostwriter/README.md

 Build
 =====

-If you wish to build from the source code, you will need either Qt 4.8 or Qt 5, available from <http://www.qt.io/> if you are on Windows or Mac OS X, or in your Linux OS repository.
+If you wish to build from the source code, you will need either Qt 4.8 or Qt 5, available from <http://www.qt.io/> if you are on Windows or Mac OS X, or in your Linux distribution's repository.
 This documentation assumes you already have the source code unzipped in a folder.

 Windows
 -------